RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Methodologies

 \textbf{Task 5}: ShareGPT training.
 To mitigate catastrophic forgetting, which leads to a decline in the LLM's general intelligence during fine-tuning, we also incorporate a general-purpose instruction tuning dataset.
 ShareGPT\footnote{\url{https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered}} is a publicly available dataset that contains conversations between users and ChatGPT, which is gathered from ShareGPT.com with public APIs.
-This dataset has been used for training numerous popular LLMs, such as Vicuna\footnote{\url{https://lmsys.org/blog/2023-03-30-vicuna/}} and MPT\footnote{\url{https://www.mosaicml.com/blog/long-context-mpt-7b-8k}}.
+This dataset has been used for training numerous popular LLMs, such as Vicuna \cite{chiang2023vicuna} and MPT\footnote{\url{https://www.mosaicml.com/blog/long-context-mpt-7b-8k}}.
 Incorporating ShareGPT training helps preserve the LLM's general intelligence and adaptability while fine-tuning on specific tasks.
+This task is important because when generating explanations, not only does LLM need to understand the target recommender model, but it also needs to combine its own reasoning, instruction following and other general intelligence abilities.

 All five tasks play a crucial role in generating training samples for behavior alignment.
-After fine-tuning, the LLM is primed to produce model explanations.
-For example, given a prompt like "[some system prompt here] Given a user with history: item title$_1$, item title$_2$, ..., will you recommend item xx to the user and why?", the LLM can mimic the execution logic of the recommendation model and generate a well-informed and coherent explanation, demonstrating its understanding of the underlying recommendation process and user preferences.
+After fine-tuning, the LLM is prompted to produce model explanations.
+For example, given a prompt like "[some system prompts here] Given a user with history: item title$_1$, item title$_2$, ..., will you recommend item xx to the user and why?", the LLM can mimic the execution logic of the recommendation model and generate a well-informed and coherent explanation, demonstrating its understanding of the underlying recommendation process and user preferences.